opentoonz/opentoonz_docs/source/using_the_toonz_farm.rst

 Using the Toonz Farm
 ====================
-The Toonz Farm allows you to process Toonz scenes submitted as cleanup tasks or render tasks in the task list by using a series of computers connected on the same network using TCP/IP (see  :ref:`Cleaning up Drawings in Batch Mode <cleaning_up_drawings_in_batch_mode>`  and  :ref:`Rendering Scenes in Batch Mode <rendering_scenes_in_batch_mode>`  ).
+The Toonz Farm allows you to process OpenToonz scenes submitted as cleanup tasks or render tasks in the task list by using a series of computers connected on the same network using TCP/IP (see  :ref:`Cleaning up Drawings in Batch Mode <cleaning_up_drawings_in_batch_mode>`  and  :ref:`Rendering Scenes in Batch Mode <rendering_scenes_in_batch_mode>`  ).

 When tasks are executed, they are automatically assigned to the computers belonging to the farm in order to balance the workload.
 When all computers are busy, remaining tasks are not assigned until a machine is ready to process them.